sfett/Project_PRS-ASD_2022/README.md

 * **Conte69_5k:** Data in vertex-wise space.
 Surface derived from FreeSurfer segmentation.
 For the sake of this project, working in 5k resolution per hemisphere.

 * **Schaefer_400:** Data in parcellation space.
-Reduced dimensionality of high-resolution neuroimaging data by merging voxels into 400 parcels, or brain regions.
+Reduced dimensionality of high-resolution neuroimaging data by merging voxels into 400 parcels.

 ## Getting Started